 The Raiders are ready to return to the competitive field for the 2022 DCI season, taking on the most ambitious plan the corps has planned since its inception.
 Whether this is your first drum corps experience or you’re looking for leadership opportunities, we’re ready for you.

 Though many Raiders choose to make the corps their home until they age out of DCI, others successfully continue their drum corps career with top World Class corps.

-A summer with the Raiders demands the highest level of performance from members, but our schedule is not as rigorous as a full DCI tour.
-After move-ins and a local tour, we end our national tour with a performance at DCI Championships in Indianapolis.
+A summer with the Raiders demands the highest level of performance, but our schedule is not as rigorous as a DCI World Class tour.
+Move-ins begin after most high schools have finished, and our tour begins later.
+We end our national tour with DCI Championships in Indianapolis.

 We keep tuition low while still offering a great DCI experience.
 The Raiders are one-half the cost of other local corps and one-quarter the cost of a travel sports team — and we offer a nearly year-round program.

 The welcome packets have the music, exercises, and information you’ll need before you attend a DCI Experience Day or audition for the Raiders (in person or virtually).
 Download the welcome packet for your section here.